Affected programs & services

 As part of the 2021 Balanced Budget Update, Council has approved a three-month deferral of property and business taxes in 2021 in order to continue to support property and business owners who may need further relief during the COVID-19 pandemic.
 Late payment fees will begin again on the first day of the month following the deferral date.

 When are my property taxes due?

-The due date for property taxes remains June 30, 2020.
+The due date for property taxes remains on June 30, 2021.

-Property owners that are able to pay their property taxes in full on time are encouraged to do so.
-For property owners who may need temporary relief, the City will be waiving penalties for unpaid property taxes for up to three months following the due date.
-Penalties will begin again on October 1, 2020.
+Property owners that are able to pay their 2021 property taxes in full on or before June 30, 2021 time are encouraged to do so.
+For property owners who may need temporary relief, the City is waiving penalties for unpaid 2021 property taxes until September 30, 2021.
+Penalties on outstanding 2021 property taxes will be applied effective on October 1, 2021.

 When are my business taxes due?

-Business owners that are able to pay their business taxes in full on time are encouraged to do so.
-For business owners who may need temporary relief, the City will be waiving penalties for unpaid business taxes for up to three months following the due date.
-Penalties will begin again on September 1, 2020.
+Business owners that are able to pay their business taxes in full on or before May 31, 2021 are encouraged to do so.
+For business owners who may need temporary relief, the City is waiving penalties for unpaid 2021 business taxes until August 31, 2021.
+Penalties on 2021outstanding business taxes will be applied effective September 1, 2021.

 Will fees also be waived on taxes owing from previous years?